Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Your lens choice impacts your photography in a number of ways.
-The choice determines how you'll compose your photograph, what issues you'll have for exposure, and even may impact the quality of your photograph.
+Your lens choice impacts your photography in many ways.
+The choice determines how you’ll compose your photograph, what issues you’ll have for exposure, and even may impact the quality of your photograph.

 Your Lens Choice Issues

-Let's break down some of the ways that your lens choice impacts your photography.
-It's tempting to think that you need an expensive lens.
+Let’s break down some ways your lens choice impacts your photography.
+It’s tempting to think that you need an expensive lens.
 In some cases, that may be true.

 The smart thing to do is realize what you actually need before you go spend money on an expensive lens.
 Your kit lens may do just fine for your needs.

 Here are a few reasons why you may want to consider a pro lens.

 The simple truth is that most lenses have a sweet spot in the middle of their aperture range.
 If you’re shooting between f/5.6 to f/11, your kit lens will likely do just as well as an expensive lens.